-Quinoa makes a perfect base for this “stuffing” – it’s still satisfies the starch but has more protein and fiber with a wonderful nutty flavor.
+Quinoa makes a perfect base for this no bread “stuffing” – it’s still satisfies the starch but has more protein and fiber with a wonderful nutty flavor.
 Even my meat and potatoes husband likes it.
 Some diced yam adds sweetness and the kale powers in with nutrients and beautiful color.
 In the background are those traditional stuffing flavors so it makes a great addition to your holiday feast.

 Vegan Thanksgiving Dish